pagidipalaravi/dms/README.md

 			emails.
 --
 Search:
-	It is used for searching the documents and save over time to.
+	It is used for searching the documents and searching saves our time to.
 --
 Workflow approvals
 	If every detail is correct then the workflow gives approvals.